rnieblesealo/c-networking/README.md

 # Learning Networking with C!

-Alright motherfuckers listen up
+Alright listen up!!

-Im bouta beam some shit across the internet like its 1992
+Im bouta beam some bytes across the internet like its 1992

 Watch dis